-On Saturday, May 5, over 100 parents, family members, educators, and members of the community explored how children’s imaginations contribute to their social, emotional, intellectual and physical development.
+On Saturday, during our annual Festival of Learning in May, over 100 parents, family members, educators, and members of the community explored how children’s imaginations contribute to their social, emotional, intellectual and physical development.

 They also saw the amazing exhibit of children’s work from all age groups, infants through pre-kindergarten, in the Great Hall.